PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Numerical Experiments

 \textit{Experiment setup:} The PINN model is a fully connected neural network with 8 hidden layers and 20 neurons in each layer.
 The number of boundary points ($N_b$) is set to $200$.
-The model is first trained on $500$ Latin hypercube sampling points ($N_0 = 500$) for $200,000$ epochs ($ep_0=2\text{e}5$) using Adam optimizer with learning rate $lr=0.0001$.
-In the subsequent iterations, $N_1 = 500$, $ep_1=5\text{e}4$ and $N_i = 1,000$, $ep_i=5\text{e}4$ for $i \geq 2$.
+The model is first trained on $500$ Latin hypercube sampling points ($N_0 = 500$) for $200,000$ epochs ($ep_0=2\text{e}5$) using Adam optimizer with a learning rate $lr=0.0001$.
+In subsequent iterations, $N_i = 100$, $ep_i=1\text{e}5$ for $i \geq 2$.
 The momentum of the Adam optimizer is reset to $0$ before each retrain.
-The detailed parameter settings for each sampling strategy are as follows: \begin{enumerate} \item AT-PINN: the number of revisiting iterations $m=1$, the maximum perturbation threshold $\epsilon=0.1$, the number of iteration steps $T=20$, and the step size of each gradient ascent iteration $\eta=0.02$. \item SAIS: the number of each sampling is set to $300$, the parameter $p_0=0.1$, and the maximum updated number $M=10$. \item RAR: we always sample twice the number of samples and select the top half samples maximizing the residual. \end{enumerate} We use LHS as the baseline sampling method.
-LHS baseline doesn't follow the iterative training.
-The model is trained with all the samples in one time for $50,000$ epochs.
+The detailed parameter settings for each sampling strategy are as follows: \begin{enumerate} \item WbAR: the number of revisiting iterations $m=1$, the maximum perturbation threshold $\epsilon=0.1$, the number of iteration steps $T=20$, and the step size of each gradient ascent iteration $\eta=0.02$. \item SAIS: the number of each sampling is set to $300$, the parameter $p_0=0.1$, and the maximum updated number $M=10$. \item RAR-$x$: we sample $x$ times of the number of samples and select the top samples maximizing the residual. \item FIPINN-R-$x$: we sample $x \times N_0$ collocation points, with re-sampling parameters $a=0.5$ and $b=1$. \end{enumerate} We use LHS as the baseline sampling method.
+The LHS baseline doesn't follow the iterative training.
+The model is trained with all the samples in one time for $2e5$ epochs.
 Models are tested on a grid that discretizes each dimension by 256.